Azemchap/premium-pos-desktop/docs/USER_GUIDE.md

-# User Guide - Premium POS System
+# User Guide - QorBooks System

 ## 🎯 Getting Started

-Welcome to Premium POS!
+Welcome to QorBooks!
 This guide will help you get up and running quickly.

 ## 📱 First Login